Square-tailed kite: Distribution and habitat

 The square-tailed kite is a specialised canopy-dwelling predator, and can be found in a number of different habitats including open and temperate forests, woodlands, scrub, heathland, riverine trees, and savannah.
 Square-tailed kites can also be found in well-vegetated urban areas such as golf courses and parks.
 They are seldom found on the ground.

 Square-tailed kites are widespread throughout Australia, but are not densely distributed.
 The birds are solitary, but can be observed in pairs or family units (parents and dependent young) during their breeding seasons.
-In Eastern New South Wales, nesting square-tailed kites were found to have home territories of 50 m2, with spaces of around 13 km between nesting pairs.
-Current population estimates from the IUCN Red List indicate a population of between 1000–10,000 individuals, of which 67% are thought to be sexually mature individuals.
+In Eastern New South Wales, nesting square-tailed kites were found to have home territories of 50 km2, with spaces of around 13 km between nesting pairs.
+Current population estimates from the IUCN Red List indicate a population of between 1000 and 10,000 individuals, of which 67% are thought to be sexually mature individuals.

 Many square-tailed kites migrate annually, but the timing and locations of these migrations are dependent on the home territory of each individual bird, with some birds not migrating at all.